-There are three ways I find celiac safe restaurants:
+There are three ways I find celiac friendly restaurants:

 1. Use the apps to find a dedicated Gluten Free restaurant.

-If I get to choose, I prefer 100% gluten-free restaurants.
-This means I have more meal options, I don’t need to ask a million (sometimes embarrassing) questions, and I support other people in the gluten-free community!
+I prefer 100% gluten-free restaurants when possible.
+This means I have more meal options, I don’t need to ask a lot of (sometimes embarrassing) questions, and I support the gluten-free community!

 2. Use the celiac-safe filter on the Find Me Gluten Free App (or website).

 After applying the filter, I choose nearby restaurants (you can search by location) that are voted celiac-safe by app users.
-I try to find ones that have a 100% success rate by celiacs.
+I prioritize ones with a 100% success rate by people with Celiac.

-The lowest celiac success rate I’m willing to consider is 75% and I carefully read through the comments to learn why the success rate is less than 100%.
-Usually, I only eat at restaurants with a 100% or very near 100% success rate.
+I’m willing to consider success rates of 75% and above.
+If not 100%, I carefully read through the comments to learn why the success rate is less than 100% and make an educated decision.

-Important Note: Be aware that some non-celiac gluten-free eaters will mark “celiac-safe” on restaurant ratings.
-While some of these are valid, I read comments carefully since they can be overly optimistic about the severity of cross-contamination.
+Tip: Be aware that some non-celiac gluten-free eaters will mark “celiac-safe” on restaurant ratings.
+While some of these are valid, I read comments carefully.
+Some non-celiacs are less educated on gluten cross-contamination risk.

-3. Consult gluten-free facebook groups, forums, blog posts, and internet search engines.
+3. Check gluten-free facebook groups, forums, blog posts, and internet search engines.

 Most of my restaurant planning is solved with the apps.
-However, sometimes the apps have fewer options than I need or nothing at all!
+However, sometimes the apps miss new or non-chain local options.

-Whether or not you will eat at a restaurant that is not 100% gluten-free or known to be celiac-safe is a personal choice.
-I encourage you to do what makes you feel safe, no judgement whatsoever.
+Whether or not you will eat at a restaurant with a shared kitchen is a personal choice.
+I encourage you to do what makes you feel safe.